 If you’re already contributing 15% of your income to retirement and you want to start saving for your kids’ college fund, you can start by investing in an Education Savings Account (ESA).
 Like a Roth IRA, the money you contribute to an ESA grows tax-free, which means you won’t pay taxes on it when it’s used to cover college expenses.
 Currently you can contribute up to $2,000 per year for each child in an ESA.
-Income limits do apply, and your investing pro can help you know if those impact you.
+Income limits do apply, and your investing pro can help you find out if those impact you.1

 The great thing about saving for your kids’ college is that by helping them avoid student debt, you’re setting them up for financial freedom too!